 Offering individual therapy for adults

-The foundations of modern therapy were built within a narrow framework—designed by old white men for people who fit a specific mold, while often disregarding the experiences of those who exist outside it.
-While we’ve learned a lot from original concepts, they have often failed to acknowledge the realities of those who simply do not fit into neat boxes.
+The foundations of modern therapy were built within a narrow framework, designed by old white men for people who fit a specific mold — often disregarding those who exist outside it.
+While we’ve learned much from these original concepts, they frequently fail to acknowledge the realities of people who don’t fit into neat boxes.

 Nateesh Noakes